camlspotter/ocaml/README.md

-The indentation level of the line which starts with the vertical bar `|` for the pattern matches is treated a bit differently, in order to support the or-patterns of pattern matches.
+The indentation level of the line which starts with the vertical bar `|` for the pattern matches is treated a bit differently, in order to support the common indentation convention of or-patterns.
 Auto closing only happens for these lines when their indentation levels are strictly less than the indentation levels of the lines with special keywords:

     let rec f x =
       match x mod 3, x mod 5 with:   (* Introduces an implicit begin *)